moxplayer/affinity/README.md

-###Deployment Instructions for affinity
+### Deployment Instructions for affinity

 The affinity system is a Web application running on the Web Server software nginx, workign as a reverse proxy, together with the duo Gunicorn and Flask running the application (server).

+Whenever you use affinity, please cite the following paper (preprint) to be published by IEEE:

+@unpublished{Eichinger2019,
+	author	= {Eichinger, Tobias and Beierle, Felix and Khan, Sumsam Ullah and Middelanis, Robin and Sekar, Veeraraghavan and Tabibzadeh, Sam}, title	= {affinity: A System for Latent User Similarity Comparison on Texting Data}, booktitle = {IEEE-ICC},
+	journal={arXiv preprint},
+	year 	= {2019},
+}

+The data sets used in the paper can be downloaded [here](some_link).

-**We have run this prototype on an Ubuntu 16.04 virtual machine using Python2.**
+**We have tested the soundnedd of the *affinity* prototype on an Ubuntu 16.04 virtual machine using Python2 (simply *python* in the below).**
 **Support for Python3 is not there - string/byte encoding will arise in combination with database interactions.**

+0. Preliminaries

+sudo apt update

+sudo apt upgrade

+sudo apt install vim

+sudo apt install curl

+sudo apt install git

+sudo apt install python python-pip

 1. Clone the repository

 git clone https://github.com/moxplayer/affinity.git
 cd affinity

-1a.
-Initialize Submodules
+2. Initialize Submodules
 git submodule init

-1b.
-Update Submodules
+3. Update Submodules
 git submodule update

-1c.
-Make the WMD
+4. Make WMD
 sudo apt install python-tk
 cd ServerFeatures/Processing/wmd/python-emd-master
 make
 cd ../../../..

-1d.
-Make fastText
+5. Make fastText

 cd ServerFeatures/WordEmbedding/fastText
 make
 python -m pip install .
 cd ../../..

-2. Install pip
-sudo apt install python python-pip

 3. Install virtual_env
 sudo pip install virtual_env